sq add

 $ export PASSWD='open:;"_Ses@me'

-$ sq add 'postgres://user@localhost/sakila' -p <<< $PASSWD
+$ sq add postgres://user@localhost/sakila -p <<< $PASSWD

 # Same as above, but instead read password from file